ethanmogreg/quakemap/README.md

   A competitive multiplayer teams Quake map intended for six to eight players.
   Created by Ethan Gregory.

-  For more information, including a project manifesto and design process journal, see https://github.com/ethanmogreg/quakemap/wiki
+  For more information, including a project manifesto and design process journal, see the [project wiki](https://github.com/ethanmogreg/quakemap/wiki).